Serge-weihao/CCNet-Pure-Pytorch/README.md

 # CCNet-Pure-Pytorch
 Criss-Cross Attention for Semantic Segmentation in pure Pytorch with faster and more precise implementation.
 ## Introduction
 I unofficially re-implement [CCNet: Criss-Cross Attention for Semantic Segmentation](https://arxiv.org/abs/1811.11721) in pure Pytorch for better compatibility under different versions and environments.
 Many previous open-source projects employ a Cuda extension for Pytorch, which suffer from problems of compatibility and precision loss.
 Moreover, Cuda extension may not be optimized and accelerated by Pytorch, when we set cudnn.benchmark = True.
-To address these issues, I design a Criss-Cross Attention operation in our [CC.py] based on tensor transformation in Pytorch, which is implemented in parallel and shows a faster speed and more precise in forward and backward gradient.
+To address these issues, I design a Criss-Cross Attention operation in our [CC.py] based on tensor transformation in Pytorch, which is implemented in parallel and shows a faster speed and more precise in forward result and backward gradient.
+## Our Operation and Performances
+Previous Criss-Cross Attention are using a Cuda extension for Pytorch.
+Here I design a more elegant pure Pytorch implementation for
+Criss-Cross Attention in [CC.py].